mohammedsafwat/events-catalog/README.md

 Type **python lotsofevents.py** to populate the database with events and events organizers.
 (Optional)

 Type **python project.py** to run the Flask web server.
 In your browser visit **http://localhost:5000** to view the restaurant menu app.
 You should be able to view, add, edit, and delete menu items and restaurants.
+Changing 5000 will change the port number that you want the Flask web server to run on and receive incoming requests.